Jonesy/AGDM-2000/README.md

 AGDM-2000 drum machine
 ========================

-This GitHub repository includes the source code and assets for the AGDM-2000 drum machine app.
+This GitHub repository includes the source code and assets for the [AGDM-2000 drum machine app](http://itunes.apple.com/app/agdm-2000/id539423856?mt=8).
 The app is meant to demonstrate a simple drum machine that is built with HTML5 and uses AppGyver's JavaScript API for native sound playback.

-For more information, visit the [http://www.appgyver.com](AppGyver website).
+For more information, visit the [AppGyver website](http://www.appgyver.com]).

 ---
 Copyright (C) 2012 AppGyver, Inc.